Skip to Content

 If you don’t know what the Saw franchise is about, basically, people get kidnapped and put into traps where they have to either escape or die… And it’s pretty gruesome.

-Anyway, if you’re okay with seeing tons of blood and gore and torture, you can watch 6 of the Saw movies on Netflix Canada.
+Anyway, if you’re okay with seeing tons of blood and gore and torture, you can watch the first and fourth Saw movies on Netflix.

-You can also watch more of the instalments of the franchise on Crave.
+You can also watch more of the instalments of the franchise on Prime Video and Crave.

 Texas Chainsaw Massacre (2022)